 A Motion for Continuance is a request to reschedule a court date.
 In a Connecticut divorce case, a Continuance filing is fairly common.
 Some judges grant these motions routinely.
-Other judges, tend to scrutinize the reasons behind the Continuance.
-Judges have a lot of discretion in deciding whether to grant or deny a Motion for…
+Other judges, tend to scrutinize the reasons behind the Continuance – especially if the opposing party does not consent.
+Judges have a lot of discretion in…

 An initial divorce consultation is a great opportunity to gather information and plan next steps.
 Some attorneys offer free consultations.
 But as the saying goes “you get what you pay for.”
 A paid consultation is almost always the best way to get lots of information and the best advice.
 Here is how to get the…